IMF warns on low inflation, calls on ECB to act

 "Now our hope for the (IMF) program for Ukraine to work ... is that geopolitical tensions go away, come down, so that that country and its people can actually recover," she said.

-The IMF last week announced a $14 billion (8 billion pounds) to $18 billion (10 billion pounds) credit line for Kiev in exchange for tough economic reforms that would unlock further aid from the EU, United States and other lenders.
+The IMF last week announced a $14 billion to $18 billion credit line for Kiev in exchange for tough economic reforms that would unlock further aid from the EU, United States and other lenders.

 Spillovers are also a risk from the U.S. Federal Reserve's gradual winding down of its massive monetary easing program, which has hit emerging markets as investors bet on higher U.S. interest rates.